sen2vm/sen2vm-core/README.md

 ```

 ##### 1.2.1.1 Using otb
-This method is performe into three main steps:
+This method consists of three main steps:
- * Creation of a mosaic of all images
+ * Creation of a mosaic of all images,
- * Convert the direct location grid into an inverse location grid using scipy
+ * Convertion of the direct location grid into an inverse location grid using scipy,
- * use the otb resampling using the mosaic and the inverse location grid
+ * Computation of the otb resampling using the mosaic and the inverse location grid.

 ```python